evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 In other words, we go backward: we have the the FP equation for how a probability density evolves, and then we want to understand which probability densities can satisfy this.
 This is important because it tells us what our theoretical (distributional) boundaries are for modeling many-agent behavior in MFG and what is required to take advantage of MFG results.

-## In a nutshell: the FP equation is a way to model the evolution of a probability density over time
+## In a nutshell: the FP equation provides a way to model the evolution of a probability density over time

 From [Wikipedia](https://en.wikipedia.org/wiki/Fokker%E2%80%93Planck_equation):